 What is Community Led Housing

 Housing that’s inspired and controlled by a community.
-It can take many different forms but basically, it’s built by a community to meet the needs of that community and is not for profit.
+It can take many different forms but basically, it’s housing built by a community to meet the needs of that community and is not for profit.
 This website describes some different forms of community led housing here.
 In more formal terms, to be considered community led, housing must meet the following criteria:

 Open and meaningful community participation and consent takes place throughout the development process.